spacetelescope/jenkins_shared_ci_utils/README.md

 Functionality provided that extends the native Groovy syntax approach
 1. Terminate job execution immediately (with a success status) when the string `[skip ci]` or `[ci skip]` is found in the commit message.
-2. Selection of either parallel (default) or sequential execution of the specific build matrix.
+2. Selection of either parallel (default) or sequential execution of the specified build matrix.

 This library's functionality is automatically made available to every Jenkinsfile hosted in the spacetelescope Github organization.